saurabh1088/notes/Web/Concepts/DOM/DOM.md

 In short, HTML provides the initial content, the browser uses it to create the DOM in memory, and JavaScript uses the DOM to manipulate that content and make the page interactive.

 ---

+## Key points about DOM
+- It’s not HTML itself, but a live representation of it.
+- It allows JavaScript to interact with the page.
+- It’s tree-structured (parent → child elements).
+- Browsers constantly re-render when the DOM is updated.